To know me is to know that I love to read and always have. So, its no surprise that I love books for book lovers.

 The Book Thief

 Historical Fiction has been my favorite genre over the past few years.
-I’m slowly leaning more into Psychological Thrillers, but I still love a good WWII novel.
+I’m slowly leaning more toward Psychological Thrillers, but I still love a good WWII novel.
 And this is one of my all-time favorites.

-In fact, it’s even included on the list of the 10 Most Memorable Books I’ve Ever Read.
+It’s even included on the list of the 10 Most Memorable Books I’ve Ever Read.

 The extraordinary number-one New York Times best seller that is now a major motion picture, Markus Zusak’s unforgettable story is about the ability of books to feed the soul.www.amazon.com